Walter Thurnherr: Federal Chancellor

 He stood for election to succeed Corina Casanova as Chancellor of Switzerland on 9 December 2015, as the first unopposed candidate in 90 years.
 He was elected by the Swiss Federal Assembly with 230 votes out of 234.
 He assumed office on 1 January 2016.
 He was reelected on 11 December 2019 with 219 votes out of 224.

+In a 2023 interview, Thurnherr called for Switzerland to become more involved in international matters.

 Personal life

 Thurnherr is active on Twitter as of 2023, where he often shares his passion for physics and mathematics.
 He speaks English, German, French, and learned Russian as a diplomat working in Moscow.
-He married with two children.
+He is married and has two children.
 In his free time he enjoys hiking and reading.